 We can store an unlimited amount of information in long-term memory, for an unlimited amount of time.
 Think back to your earliest memory.
 It certainly stayed in your memory for longer than 18 seconds!

 There are many different ways to increase the likelihood of remembering something, as well as testing long term memory, but cognitive psychologists still don’t really understand how the entire process takes place.
-All we can do is guess and make models with hypothesis right now.
+All we can do is guess and make models with hypotheses right now.

 This Is a Simplistic Model

 The Atkinson-Shiffrin Model is an easy one to remember, but it doesn’t tell the entire story of how people remember things.
-There are people who can remember things without a need for repetition.

 Not all information, whether it appears important at the time or not, ends up in short-term memory and stays in the long-term memory.
 Of course, this model also fails to address how we lose some of our memories.

 Here’s the biggest takeaway from this lesson: our short-term and sensory memories don’t last long.
 Our short-term memory storage isn’t unlimited.
-If you are determined to remember something, give it priority.
+If you are determined to remember something, give it a priority.
 Repeat it.
 Write it down and audibly repeat it again.

 Keep this model stored in your long-term memory, but don’t neglect the findings that other studies have revealed since Atkinson and Shiffrin.

 Additional studies show how you take a more active role in storing information long term aside from general repetition.
 If you are interested in learning more about this, look up Craik and Tulving’s work on the Levels of Processing Model from the 1970s.
 The levels-of-processing model suggests that memories “encoded” in a more semantic process are more likely to make their way into long-term memory.

 Tulving went further to categorize different types of long-term memories.
 Episodic, procedural, and semantic memories are all stored differently.
 Various cases of memory loss, in which people can remember how to brush their teeth but not their father’s birthday, show how possible it is that these memories are stored in different places.